AdlerSalbei/TvT_HoldingPoint.Altis/README.md

 2. OPFOR spawns at the chosen *Location* and has X minutes (*SetupTime*) to prepare for the attack
 3. OPFOR can buy equipment from the *Barrel*
 4. BLUFOR is on the map during preparation time and can make plans to attack (they see the chosen *Location*)
-5. BLUFOR commander chooses a start position outside the *Respawn Zone*
+5. BLUFOR commander chooses a start position outside of the *blue circle*
 6. BLUFOR can buy equipment at the *Commandvehicle* (spawns on start position, marked on map, visible to BLUFOR)

 ## Objectives